HiPerCoRe/KTT/documentation/ktt_api.md

     - Annealing - (0) fraction, (1) maximum temperature

     Fraction argument specifies how many configurations out of all configurations will be explored during the tuning process (eg. setting fraction to 0.5 will cause tuner to explore half of the configurations).
-    Swarm size argument will be converted to size_t.
+    Swarm size argument will be converted to `size_t` data type.

 Result retrieval methods
 ------------------------